Skip to Main Content

 This law is designed to encourage people to seek help without fear of arrest.
 If you’re charged despite calling for help, we can assert this defense.
 The Good Samaritan immunity in R.C.
 2925.11(B)(2)(b) can only be used twice by any individual and doesn’t apply to trafficking or other felony-level conduct.

-If you were forced or threatened into possessing or obtaining prescription drugs, this may constitute a duress defense.
+If you were forced or threatened into possessing or obtaining controlled substances, this may constitute a duress defense.
 Examples include:

 • An abusive partner forcing you to obtain drugs